123xiayu/flood-backend/README.md

 4. **Set up environment variables**

    Create a copy of `.example.env` and rename `.env` in the project root.
-   Fill in the required varables
+   Fill in the required variables

 ### Running the Application